hashicorp/terraform-provider-aws/docs/add-a-new-region.md

 ## Add a New Region

-New regions can typically be used immediately with the provider, with two caveats:
+New regions can typically be used immediately with the provider, with two important caveats:

 - Regions often need to be explicitly enabled via the AWS console.
-See [ap-east-1](https://aws.amazon.com/blogs/aws/now-open-aws-asia-pacific-hong-kong-region/) for an example of how to do that.
+See [ap-east-1](https://aws.amazon.com/blogs/aws/now-open-aws-asia-pacific-hong-kong-region/) for an example of how to enable a new region for use.
 - Until the provider is aware of the new region, automatic region validation will fail.
-In order to use the region before validation support is added to the provider you will need to disable region validation:
+In order to use the region before validation support is added to the provider you will need to disable region validation by doing the following:

 ```
 provider "aws" {